 For those of you who have repeat prescriptions (also known as scripts), we aim to do this as quickly as we can, without compromising safety.
 Scripts can be requested either by post, online or by dropping the request into the repeat prescription box located in the entrance area.

-If you want to use our online form you will first need to get your unique user name and password from Reception.
+If you wish to use our online form you will first need to get your unique user name and password from Reception.

 We can either post the script back to you if you enclose a stamped addressed envelope, or you can collect it from Reception.

-If you give in the request before 12:00 it will be ready for collection two days later after 16:00.
-If you give in the request before after 12:00 then three full working days notice is required.
+Your repeat prescription will take 72 HOURS (excluding weekends and bank holidays) to process and will be ready for collection after 5pm.
 Please do not telephone to check if your script is ready as this clogs up our switchboard and makes it more difficult for patients to get through.

-Weekend prescriptions will be processed on the following Monday (excluding Bank Holidays) and ready for collecton on the following Wednesday after 16.00 hrs.
+Weekend prescriptions will be processed on the following Monday (excluding Bank Holidays) and ready for collecton 72 hours later, after 5pm.

-To avoid mistakes being made, only use the right hand side of your prescription to re-order a script rather than a scrap of paper.
+To avoid mistakes being made, we only accept the right hand side of your prescription when re-ordering a script.
+When ordering medication not on repeat you will need to complete a form which can be obtained in the surgery.
 If you are ordering online, check the spelling and dosage of the medication very carefully.
-If you are requesting medication earlier than it is due then we need to know why, for example, whether you have lost your tablets, are taking more tablets than usual, or are going on holiday.
+If you are requesting medication earlier than the due date we need to know why, for example, whether you have lost your tablets, are taking more tablets than usual, or are going on holiday.
 We need to monitor this closely to prevent waste and to avoid the misuse of medications.

-We cannot accept prescriptions requests by telephone.
-However, if you have a query about your medication, the please speak to our prescription manager by telephoning 01256 464151.
+We do not accept prescriptions requests by telephone.
+However, if you have a query about your medication, the please speak to our Prescription Manager by telephoning 01256 464151 after 11 am.